buzzie71/MaskOfFutures/README.md

    - `/mofmsg viewshare` will show all the mob list sharing currently in the config in the form `[cause1] -> [cause2]`.  `[cause1]` refers to the kill cause, while `[cause2]` refers to the kill cause whose death message list is used for kills by `[cause1]`.
 Both `[cause1]` and `[cause2]` follow the death cause naming convention of the plugin, which for mobs will generally follow the Spigot EntityType enum naming convention.
    - `/mofmsg addshare [cause1] [cause2]` will add the specified death message sharing to the `listShare` list in the config.
 Naming conventions for `[cause1]` and `[cause2]` are described in the preceding description for `/mofmsg viewshare`.
    - `/mofmsg delshare [number]` will remove the numbered entry according to the list shown with `/mofmsg viewshare`, and thus remove the use of `[cause2]` death messages for kills by `[cause1]`.
+   - `/mofmsg clearitemmsg [category]` will clear the `msg.[category].item` list and add a blank string ("").
+This effectively prevents appending of a string to report the item held by a mob (if it is holding one), but item reporting can still be achieved by using `&i` in messages in the `noitem` list.

 ===
 Undead horse spawning and taming